Intervention/docs/image/getting_started/installation.md

 The best way to install Intervention Image is quickly and easily with [Composer](http://getcomposer.org/).

-To install the most recent version via Composer, run the following command.
+To install the most recent version, run the following command.

 > $ php composer.phar require intervention/image